efejzic/Hypothesis_Testing/README.md

 	X1    1 80 12.77 1.97  -1.74   7.66  0.22 2.15  11.85  12.9  14

-o	The mean for SRS of 80 for population Hb_B_S (hemoglobin levels for children without anemia) is 12.77 g/dL, slightly less than the median of 12.90 g/dL.
+o	The mean for SRS of 80 for population Hb_B_S (hemoglobin levels for children without anemia) is **12.77 g/dL**, slightly less than the median of 12.90 g/dL.
 The IQR is 2.15 g/dL (Q3 is 14 – Q1 is 11.85).
 The 25th percentile is 11.85 g/dL, the 50th percentile is 12.9 g/dL and the 75th percentile is 14 g/dL.
-The range is 14.5 g/dL , where max is 16.90 g/dL and min is 2.40 g/dL.
-The standard deviation is 1.97 and that standard error is 0.22.
+The range is **14.5 g/dL** , where max is 16.90 g/dL and min is 2.40 g/dL.
+The standard deviation is **1.97** and that standard error is 0.22.

-o	The 95 percent confidence interval for mean falls between 12.32976  and 13.20774
+o	The 95 percent confidence interval for mean falls between **12.32976** and **13.20774**

-o	The 95 percent confidence interval for median falls between 12.4 and 13.55125
+o	The 95 percent confidence interval for median falls between **12.4** and **13.55125**

-o	The 95 percent confidence interval for standard deviation falls between 1.439648 and 2.398305
+o	The 95 percent confidence interval for standard deviation falls between **1.439648** and **2.398305**

-o	When comparing population Hb_A_S and population Hb_B_S (outliers included), where n=80, the mean for population A is less than population B (7.275 g/dL  < 12.77 g/dL), but with greater standard deviation (5.16 g/dL  > 1.97 g/dL) and greater range (47.5 g/dL   > 14.5 g/dL).
+* When comparing population **Hb_A_S** and population **Hb_B_S (outliers included)**, where n=80, the mean for population A is less than population B (7.275 g/dL  < 12.77 g/dL), but with greater standard deviation (5.16 g/dL  > 1.97 g/dL) and greater range (47.5 g/dL   > 14.5 g/dL).
 This suggests that children with anemia have lower hemoglobin levels than children without anemia.
 The higher standard deviation and range in population Hb_A_S indicates greater variability in the hemoglobin levels among children with anemia than in children without anemia.

 🔸🔹 Graphic Representations 🔹🔸

 ### _Histogram_

+**_Population Hb_A_S_**

 o	For SRS of 80, population Hb_A_S has an observable outlier of 50 g/dL as calculated by the initial Grubbs test.
 The skewness is positive at 7.05 and heavily distributed to the right towards a concentration of data with low values and few extremely high values.
 Kurtosis is a high positive value of 55.68 and is indicative of extreme values or outliers and a sharp peak.

-**_Population Hb_A_S_**

 ![image](https://github.com/efejzic/Hypothesis_Testing/assets/119814593/419fd5b4-e169-4e79-9cfb-38ad245dafe5)